ufal/npfl114/labs/README.md

 #### On Windows, tensorboard Shows a Blank Page

-Some programs (even VS and VS code) errorneously change Windows system-wide MIME type of javascript files to `text/plain`, which causes problems for tensorboard.
+Some programs (even VS and VS code) erroneously change Windows system-wide MIME type of Javascript files to `text/plain`, which causes problems for tensorboard.
 If you encounter the issue, the easiest is to uninstall tensorboard (`pip3 uninstall tensorboard`) and then install a development version (`pip3 install [--user] tb-nightly`) which contains a fix.
 The development version is then